MicrosoftDocs/patterns-practices/patterns-practices/reference/mefregionnavigationcontentloader-constructor-mspp-mefextensions-regions.md

 ## Syntax

-<span id="syntaxToggle"></span>public MefRegionNavigationContentLoader( IServiceLocator serviceLocator )Public Sub New ( serviceLocator As IServiceLocator )
+public MefRegionNavigationContentLoader( IServiceLocator serviceLocator )Public Sub New ( serviceLocator As IServiceLocator )

 ### Parameters

 serviceLocator
 Type: IServiceLocator
-IServiceLocator used to create the instance of the view from its [Type](http://msdn2.microsoft.com/en-us/library/42892f65).
+IServiceLocator used to create the instance of the view from its [Type](http://msdn.microsoft.com/en-us/library/42892f65).

 See Also
 --------